sdodson99/resume/README.md

 # Resume

-A resume site made with Svelte and Sapper.
+A resume site made with Svelte and Sapper with a Strapi back-end.